 A college degree can provide you with in-depth knowledge of a certain subject and teach you skills that come in handy for the career you choose.
 However, the benefits of a college degree go beyond academics.
 The college experience overall can offer opportunities to meet new friends, explore your interests, discover your passion, and enrich your life.

 Should You Get a College Degree?
-Factors to Consider

-4. Your College Connections Will Help You Build a Professional Network
+4. Build a Professional Network

 Explore all of Post's undergraduate and graduate degrees & certificates

-8. You’ll Set a Great Example For Your Kids
+8. Set a Good Example

-9. You May Lead a Longer and Healthier Life
+9. Have a Longer and Healthier Life